Tea biscuits seem to be a versatile "old standby" comfort food that never seems to...well, get old!!

 1. In a large bowl combine flour, sugar, salt and baking powder.

-2. Using a pastry blender, cut butter into flour mixture to form coarse crumbs...add buttermilk, stirring with a fork until sticky dough forms.
+2. Using a pastry blender, cut cold butter into flour mixture to form coarse crumbs...add cold buttermilk, stirring with a fork until sticky dough forms.
+(You can also shred frozen butter using a cheese grater as well vs. using a pastry blender.)

-3. With floured hands, form sticky dough into a loose ball.
-Turn out on to a floured surface and lightly pat dough into a 2 inch thick disc.
+3. With lightly floured hands, form sticky dough into a loose ball.
+Turn out onto a lightly floured surface and gently pat dough into a 2 inch thick disc.

-4. Cut into biscuits and bake at 425 degrees for 12-15 minutes or until golden brown!
-Enjoy!!
+4. Cut into biscuits and bake at 450 degrees for 12-15 minutes or until golden brown!